 I've wanted to build a 3 foot slider to use as a portable time lapse slider.
-In the end, this will be configured to work with my emotimo spectrum time lapse and video robot.
-For the purposes of this instructable, it will be a video slider.
+In the end, this will be configured to work with my eMotimo spectrum time lapse and video robot.
+For part 1 and the purposes of this instructable, it will be a video slider.
 Adding the components for the time lapse will come in a later tutorial.

 - Part One: Building the Actobotics Slider (See Below)